Catchxu/Catchxu/README.md

 </div>

 ## About me 🥰
 I'm Kaichen Xu.
-My research interests include but are not limited to generative model; computational biology and bioinformatics; theory of computation and deep learning.
+My research interests include but are not limited to generative model, computational biology, theory of deep learning.
 I am more than happy to research discussions and potential collaborations, please feel free to send me an email at kaichenxu358@gmail.com.
 More information can be found at my [homepage](https://catchxu.github.io).

 ## Statistics 📈
 <div align="center">